 - In the left menu, select Developer Keys

 - Create a new Developer Key for Badgr with these suggested settings (only the Redirect URI is essential)

 Key Name: Badgr

 Redirect URI (Legacy): https://api.badgr.io

 Sending your ID, Key, and URL

 - Once you've created a Developer Key for Badgr, select Details on the Developer Keys page

-- Email us with your Developer ID, secret Key string, and Canvas server URL (the Key string will be hidden by default until you mouse over it)
+- Email us with your Developer ID, secret Key string, and Canvas server URL

 - Once we confirm your installation is connected to Badgr, you and other Canvas instructors will be free to add Badgr to courses.